Seeing Eye to AI: Comparing Human Gaze and Model Attention in Video Memorability: Introduction

-Early work on image memorability revealed the importance of both object and scene categories in predicting memorability~\cite{Isola2011,Dubey2015}.
-Semantic categories are also predictive of memorability across stimulus types, including words~\cite{aka_semantic_2023,Madan2021}.
-Therefore, video memorability may also be driven by the semantic categories of the objects and scenes embedded in them.
-We aim to characterize attention captured by different semantic categories when humans attempt to memorize videos and when a model is trained to predict memorability.
-To do this, we first apply panoptic segmentation~\cite{maskformer} to distinguish between \emph{things} (\ie~objects with well-defined shapes such as \emph{person}) and \emph{stuff} (\ie~amorphous background regions such as \emph{sky}) in the videos.
-Then, we compare pixel distributions weighted by model attention and human gaze.
-We find that the model's attention increases or decreases towards the same aspects of the videos as humans do, relative to baseline rates of occurrence of those aspects.
-Specifically, attention patterns systematically differ for \emph{thing} and \emph{stuff}.
-Critically, attention and gaze shifts to \emph{stuff} are robustly related to memorability, indicating convergent attentional strategies in the model and humans.
+Early work on image memorability reveals the importance of both object and scene categories in predicting memorability~\cite{Isola2011,Dubey2015}.
+Semantic categories are also predictive of memorability across stimuli, including words~\cite{aka_semantic_2023,Madan2021} and indeed, prior work shows that context guides eye movements to task-relevant object locations~\cite{Torralba2006eyemov}.
+Thus, we investigate what semantic categories in videos drive memorability.
+Video captioning approaches have been used in previous semantic analyses of video memorability~\cite{Cohendet2018VideoCap, Newman2020, Shekhar2017ShowRecall}.
+However, to our knowledge, we are the first to present a detailed analysis of attention captured by different semantic categories when humans attempt to memorize videos and when a model is trained to predict these memorability scores.
+We apply panoptic segmentation~\cite{maskformer} and adopt the COCO hierarchy~\cite{Caesar2018coco} to distinguish between \emph{things} (\ie~objects with well-defined shapes such as \emph{person}) and \emph{stuff} (\ie~amorphous background regions such as \emph{sky}) in the video frames.
+Next, we compare pixel distributions weighted by model attention and human gaze and find that both the model and humans generally enhance attention to \emph{things} and reduce attention to \emph{stuff}.
+Furthermore, the model and humans agree on what specific \emph{things} and \emph{stuff} to emphasize or disregard.
+Overall, these results indicate that the model learns similar attentional strategies as humans \textit{even though it is trained only to predict a memorability score}.